kabaehr/kabaehr.github.io/_posts/2016-05-25-aurelia-in-production.markdown

 <p>
-There is a chance that Ember would have been a proper choice, some would suggest React, but we wanted to use something that is similar to what we are used to and plays well together with <a href="https://www.typescriptlang.org/">TypeScript</a>.
+There is a chance that Ember would have been a proper choice, some would suggest React, but we wanted to use something that is similar to what our developers used to and plays well together with <a href="https://www.typescriptlang.org/">TypeScript</a>.
 </p>

 <h3> Why we chose Aurelia </h3>